erigontech/rpc-tests/perf/README.md

 -h                      print this help
 -Z                      doesn't verify server is still active -R                      generate Report
--u                      generate Report and save test report in Git repo -v                      verbose
+-u                      generate Report in reports area read to be inserted into Git repo -v                      verbose
 -x                      verbose and tracing
 -b <chain name>         mandatory in case of -R or -u